millejoh/emacs-ipython-notebook/README.rst

    C-c M-w		ein:worksheet-copy-cell-km

    This is a minor mode.
 If called interactively, toggle the ‘Ein:Notebook mode’ mode.
 If the prefix argument is positive, enable the mode, and if it is zero or negative, disable the mode.

    If called from Lisp, toggle the mode if ARG is ‘toggle’.
 Enable the mode if ARG is nil, omitted, or is a positive number.
 Disable the mode if ARG is a negative number.

-   To check whether the minor mode is enabled in the current buffer, evaluate ‘ein:notebook-mode’.
+   To check whether the minor mode is enabled in the current buffer, evaluate the variable ‘ein:notebook-mode’.

    The mode’s hook is called both when the mode is enabled and when it is disabled.